🔑 Key Takeaways: Claude Output Ownership

 Courts have drawn analogies to early photography copyright cases.
 In Burrow-Giles Lithographic Co. v.
 Sarony (1884), the Supreme Court held that photographs could be copyrighted because the photographer made creative choices (posing, lighting, angle).
 Similarly, users who make substantial creative choices when directing and editing AI outputs may qualify as authors.
 The analogy is imperfect -- a photographer directly controls the camera, while a prompt engineer has less direct control over AI output -- but it provides a useful framework.

-For more on how US AI policy is evolving under the current administration, see our AI Policy analysis.
+For more on how US AI policy is evolving under the current administration, see my AI Policy analysis.
+For ongoing AI copyright discussions, join the AI Copyright Megathread.

 ❓ Frequently Asked Questions